wikimedia/mediawiki-extensions-GlobalWatchlist/docs/js.md

 3. Call `makeWikidataList` which will, if the site in question matches the one specified in `$wgGlobalWatchlistWikibaseSite`, update the display text for entities, properties, and lexemes to use the item's label instead of id (see [Wikibase.js](./ext.globalwatchlist.wikibase.js.html))
 4. Call `getTagList` to ensure that the information for any tags associated with edits is loaded
-5. Call `renderWatchlist`, which is implemented in SiteDisplay.js and SiteVue.js, to actually create the display.
+5. Call `renderWatchlist`, which is implemented in SiteDisplay.js, to actually create the display.

 **NOTE**: The Promise returned by `getWatchlist` is a promise that the watchlist was retrieved,